xg-chu/GPAvatar/README.md

 <summary><span>Run with Dockerfile</span></summary>

 ```
-If your environment has unknown or unsolvable issues, use the Dockerfile in https://github.com/xg-chu/lightning_track as a final solution.
+If your environment has unknown or unsolvable issues, please use the Dockerfile in https://github.com/xg-chu/lightning_track as a final solution.
 ```

 </details>